-The terms family and household have different meanings in the HCV program.
+The terms family and household have different meanings in the Section 8 HCV Program.

-Family:

-To be eligible for assistance, an applicant must qualify as a family.
-Family as defined by

-HUD includes, but is not limited to the following, regardless actual or perceived sexual orientation, gender identity, or marital status,
+Family: To be eligible for assistance, an applicant must qualify as a family.
+Family as defined by HUD includes, but is not limited to the following, regardless of actual or perceived sexual orientation, gender identity, or marital status:

-- A single person, who may be an elderly person, disabled person, near-elderly person; - Any other single person; an otherwise eligible youth who has attained at least 18 years of age and not more than 24 years of age and who has left foster care, or will leave foster care within 90 days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act (42 U.S.C.
-675(5)(H)); - Is homeless or is at risk of becoming homeless at age 16 or older; - A group of persons residing together.
-Such group includes but is not limited to: - A family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family); - A pregnant woman only, and no other persons must be treated as a two-person family; - An elderly family (a family whose head (including co-head), spouse, or sole member is a person who is at least 62 years of age.
-It may include two or more persons, each of whom are at least 62, living together, or one or more persons who are at least 62 living with one or more live-in aides [24 CFR 5.100 and 5.403, FR Notice 02/03/12]; - O A near-elderly family (a family whose head (including co-head), spouse, or sole member is a person who is at least 50 years of age but below 62; or two or more persons, each of whom are between the ages of 50 and 62, living together; or one or more persons who are between the ages of 50 and 62 living with one or more live-in aides [24 CFR 5.100 and 5.403, FR Notice 02/03/12]; - O A disabled family (a family whose head (including co-head), spouse, or sole member is a person with a disability; or two or more persons with disabilities living together; or one or more persons with disabilities living with one or more live-in aides: - O A displaced family (a family in which each member, or whose sole member, is a person displaced by governmental action, or a person whose dwelling has been extensively damaged or destroyed as a result of a disaster declared or otherwise formally recognized pursuant to Federal disaster relief), and the remaining member of a tenant family
+• A single person, who may be an elderly person, disabled person, near-elderly person, Adopted by the BHA Board of Commissioners 4/12/2022 Chapter 2 - Page 1 or any other single person;

+- A group of persons residing together, and such group includes, but is not limited to: - A family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family); - A pregnant woman only, and no other persons must be treated as a two-person family; - An elderly family (a family whose head (including co-head), spouse, or sole member is a person who is at least 62 years of age.
+It may include two or more persons, each of whom are at least 62, living together, or one or more persons who are at least 62 living with one or more live-in aides; - A near-elderly family (a family whose head (including co-head), spouse, or sole member is a person who is at least 50 years of age but below 62; or two or more persons, each of whom are between the ages of 50 and 62, living together; or one or more persons who are between the ages of 50 and 62 living with one or more live-in aides; - A disabled family (a family whose head (including co-head), spouse, or sole member is a person with a disability; or two or more persons with disabilities living together; or one or more persons with disabilities living with one or more live-in aides; - A displaced family (a family in which each member, or whose sole member, is a person displaced by governmental action, or a person whose dwelling has been extensively damaged or destroyed as a result of a disaster declared or otherwise formally recognized pursuant to Federal disaster relief), and - The remaining member of a tenant family.